-Email warstudies@rmc.ca
+ws-eg@rmc-cmr.ca

-Programme Web Page War Studies Programmes
+Programme Web Page

-Degrees Offered
+Degrees offered

 The Royal Military College of Canada (RMC) offers a Master of Arts in War Studies and a PhD in War Studies.
 The War Studies degrees can be completed full-time or, part-time.
 To facilitate completion of courses requirements, War Studies courses are also available on Internet.